raphafe96/ViBra/playground/README.md

 # 🔬 Welcome to the ViBra Playground!

-Welcome, adventurous spectroscopist!
 This is the ViBra playground, a sandbox for new, experimental, and evolving features that push the boundaries of vibrational configuration interaction.
-Here you will find bleeding-edge capabilities that are still being refined and tested before they graduate to the main stable release.
-Think of this as a backstage pass to the future of ViBra.
-Explore, experiment, and help shape the next generation of anharmonic vibrational spectroscopy tools.
+Explore, experiment, and help shape our software.
 Just remember: things here may change, break, or evolve, that is the nature of a playground!

 ## ✨ What's New in This Version